apostrophecms/apostrophe-documentation/tutorials/getting-started/03-editing-page-templates.md

 ![Creating a new page](../../.gitbook/assets/create_new_page.png)

-Now let's take a look at how to add content to the page.
+Now let's add content to the page.

 With an empty `default.html`, we don't get much; not even a page title.
 But we can get quite a bit for free just by extending a layout template.